 You are here: MEDICA Portal.
+Magazine & More.
 MEDICA Magazine.
 Topic of the Month.
 Volume archives.
 Our Topics in 2011.
 December 2011: Stress.
-Media.
+Prevention.

 “The goal is to help the affected person in solving problems“

 Diplompädagogin (University Degree

 in Germany) Stefanie Morgenroth;